 I took twelve weeks off for maternity leave when I had my first child.
 As I described in an earlier post, I gained an extraordinary amount of weight with this (and my subsequent) pregnancy.
 As a result, I was highly committed to breast feeding.
 Sure, I was excited about the health benefits for my kids, but what truly motivated me was the calorie burn.
 As any working/breast-feeding moms know, this means that you have to pump at work.
-(For all you guys that never realized this, welcome to looking at some of your co-workers differently.
-Sorry ’bout that.)

 In case you’ve ever wondered if parenting is a humbling experience, try excusing yourself from a meeting at the most awkward moments, finding a private pumping location, hooking yourself up to a breast pump for 20 minutes, then slinking to the kitchen to clean all of the pump parts while acting like you’re just there to clean your coffee cup.
 And be sure to repeat this three times during the work day.

 Nursing was a big commitment.
 That said, I still found something nice about “unplugging” from work for a few minutes and “plugging in” to something so utterly beneficial for my child and for me.
 OK – maybe I’m exaggerating – most of the time the process felt like a discipline.
 However, I always used those times to catch up on a phone call with female colleagues or industry friends whom I had missed during my maternity leave.
 They were typically women who I knew wouldn’t be distracted by the low hum of the pump in the background.